Athletic Training Clinical Educational Experiences

 Skills and evaluations are discussed, as well as the identification and management of students with exceptional situations.

-The training is required annually for both new and experienced athletic training educators involved in clinical education.
-The information presented covers the basic skills for clinical preceptors.
+The training is provided for both new and experienced athletic training educators involved in clinical education.
+Information presented covers the basic skills for clinical preceptors.